FluffyCodeMonster/farscope_project_entry/README.md

 ## Run the program

+The first step is downloading the weights for the neural network from https://drive.google.com/file/d/1ESFDo8f49XlGB-oBHgf-u93HxaLl8cJI/view?usp=sharing.
+Afterwards the file needs to be placed inside 'farscope_project_entry/scripts/perception/trophy_detector'.

-The program can be run by executing 'roslaunch farscope_project_entry integration.launch'.
+The program can then be run by executing 'roslaunch farscope_project_entry integration.launch'.

 ## Controlling the robot